tusharshahrs/pulumi-home/aws-classic-py-eks/README.md

 # AWS EKS with Namespace

-AWS eks cluster with Namespace
+AWS eks cluster with Namespace.
+Must use provider due to the following: [eks namespace with provider in python not working](https://github.com/pulumi/pulumi-eks/issues/662)

 ## Deployment